Becoming a 4-H Volunteer

-Make a lasting positive impact on a young person’s life and become a 4-H Leader today!
+Make a lasting positive impact on a young person’s life and become a 4-H volunteer!

 In 4-H you control the level of volunteer time and commitment that works for you.
 We are a fully flexible youth organization where you can fit in easily.
-The application process to become a leader is simple and includes a background check for working with youth.
+The application process to become a leader is simple and includes a state and national background check for working with youth.

 - General Organizational Leaders who assume primary responsibility for a 4-H group.
 The main club leaders.

 - Resource Leaders who serve a club or individual as a source of expertise, an advisor, a leader of volunteers, or other resource capacity.

 - Activity Leaders who give leadership to an event or activity within a club or group.